ssec-jhu/evolver-ng/docs/source/concepts.rst

 These activities are coordinated in the :py:class:`Evolver<evolver.device.Evolver>` class, via the :py:meth:`loop_once<evolver.device.Evolver.loop_once>` method, and executed continuously within the application.
-Configuration options `enable_control` and `enable_commit` control whether the control (executing the `commit` method of Controllers) and commit steps (executing the `commit` method of Effectors) are executed, respectively.
+Configuration option `enable_control` controls whether the control (executing the `control` method of Controllers) and commit steps (executing the `commit` method of Effectors) are executed during the loop.

 .. _buffering: